-Twice nominated for the prestigious Pushcart Prize by two different publishers in New York and Los Angeles respectively, between June and November 2017, Dr Raymond Fenech was appointed Associate Editor of Adelaide Literary Magazine and Adelaide Book Publishers, listed as one of the top 100 literary magazines and book publishers in March 2018.
+Twice nominated for the prestigious Pushcart Prize by two different publishers in New York and Los Angeles respectively, between June and November 2017, Raymond Fenech PhD was appointed Associate Editor of Adelaide Literary Magazine and Adelaide Book Publishers, listed as one of the top 100 literary magazines and book publishers in March 2018.
 The publishers have offices in both Lisbon, Portugal and on 5th Avenue, New York, USA.
 Their monthly literary magazine is published in both English and Portuguese and they publish between 20 and 30 books a year.

-In 2004, his career as an editor with two nation-wide distributed magazines, The Globe Trotter and Living 2000 was brought to an abrupt end after being diagnosed with HD Lymphoma.
+In 2004, his career as an editor with two nation-wide distributed magazines, The Globe Trotter and Living 2000 was brought to an abrupt end after he was diagnosed with HD Lymphoma.
 Forced to resign from his editorial positions, he realized that he still had goals he wanted to accomplish even if his future seemed so bleak.
 Instead of wasting his time indulging himself in self-pity, he enrolled for a bachelor’s degree course in creative writing with an online UK based university and later read for his PhD.

-In the author’s own words: After fighting cancer for two years, I doubt the word fear continues to exist in my dictionary.
+In the author’s own words: After fighting cancer for two years, I doubt the word, fear continues to exist in my dictionary.
 There is nothing to fear in this life and no human-made obstacle is really a problem to overcome.
 My whole perspective of life has changed now that I have seen death at close range.
 What is important to understand is that one must not take anything for granted, least of all health – live each day to the full and as if it were your last.
 Determination is the most powerful weapon each human being has at his disposition.
 We are here to fight against all odds and every inch of the way, all the way.
-Hemingway used to go by what he called a double dictum: Men can be defeated but not destroyed – man can be destroyed but not defeated.
+Hemingway used to go by what he called, a double dictum: Men can be defeated but not destroyed – man can be destroyed but not defeated.

 Last year, Holguin University, one of the only two recognized and distinguished universities in Cuba asked the author’s permission to use a selection of his poems to form part of the master’s creative writing programme.
 The study programme is conducted by Associate Professor Miguel Ángel Olive Iglesias M.Sc. at the same university.

 His two recently published books by Adelaide Book Publishers were launched at the International Book Fair, Expo America in New York and at the International Book Fair in Frankfurt Germany 2018.
-The books The Incident of the Mysterious Priest and Other Stories consisted of a collection of short stories, articles and memoirs, and Growing with the Shadows comprised a collection of his best poems.
+The book, The Incident of the Mysterious Priest and Other Stories consisted of a collection of short stories, articles and memoirs, and Growing with the Shadows comprised a collection of his best poems.

-Dr Fenech’s works have been published individually in numerous magazines, newsletters, journals, newspapers and anthologies in England, Ireland, Northern Ireland, Scotland, Malta, Argentina, the USA, India, Australia, Portugal, France, Sicily, Canada and Cuba.
+Fenech’s works have been published individually in numerous magazines, newsletters, journals, newspapers and anthologies in England, Ireland, Northern Ireland, Scotland, Malta, Argentina, the USA, India, Australia, Portugal, France, Sicily, Canada and Cuba.

 In the Author’s Own Words about Poetry